MicrosoftDocs/learn/learn-pr/azure/structure-bicep-code-collaboration/includes/6-exercise-refactor-bicep-file.md

    ::: code language="bicep" source="code/2-template.bicep" range="103-127" highlight="22" :::

-   That syntax is quite strange, isn't it?
+   That syntax is strange, isn't it?
 Do you think this needs a comment to help explain it?

 1. Look at the role assignment resource: